12 Important Texting and Driving Statistics

 The leading reason for people using a cell phone while driving was for listening to music or a podcast.
 Around 41.2% of drivers stated they use a smartphone app for this reason.

-3. Texting Doubles the Odds of Being in a Car Accident
+3. Texting Increases the Odds of Being in a Car Accident

-Aside from texting doubling the chances for an accident in general, it also triples the odds of your vehicle:
+Aside from texting raising the risk for an accident in general, it also triples the odds of your vehicle:

 - going over a curb